How to Properly Prep & Clean Cheesecloth for Cooking

 • not dripping

-How I Clean My Cheesecloth After Making Broth
+How I Clean My Cloth After Making Broth

 Can you spot the cheese cloth?
 Hint: See upper left corner of the pot.